Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 What Are Strengths & Weaknesses for HR Interview?

-The requirements for each interview round is different.
+The requirements for each interview round are different.
 In the tech interview, the interviewer is looking at your technical proficiency.
-Similarly, in the HR interview, the interviewers are looking at your behavioral and leadership skills.

 Below are some of the strengths and weaknesses you can describe in the HR Interview: